 How do I enroll a domestic partner in coverage and how does that impact my taxes?

-A Domestic Partner (and family) can be added at the following times: 1) when you enroll as new hire; 2) enroll within 30 days of the establishment of the partnership; 3) during Open Enrollment; or 4) you or they experience a “Qualified Status Change” event (see question # 18 above).
+A Domestic Partner (and family) can be added at the following times: 1) when you enroll as new hire; 2) enroll within 30 days of the establishment of the partnership; 3) during Open Enrollment; or 4) you or they experience a “Qualified Status Change” event.

-The Affidavit of Domestic Partnership form must be submitted along with the enrollment/midyear change form(s) when adding a domestic partner.
+The Affidavit of Domestic Partnership form must be notarized and submitted along with the enrollment/midyear change form(s) when adding a domestic partner.
 This form is not required when adding a registered domestic partner.

 The "imputed value" of the benefit is considered taxable and may increase your Federal, State, Medicare, and Social Security taxes.
-Additional information on Domestic Partner coverage is located in PEBB’s Plan Summary – Individuals Eligible for Coverage.
+Additional information regarding dependent eligibility can be found on the PEBB Dependent Eligibility Verification form.
 If your Domestic Partner meets all of the IRS criteria and qualifies as a federal tax dependent, submit the Domestic Partner Certification for Dependent Tax Status form.
 Consult a tax advisor to determine the effect it will have on your taxes.